The Patent Litigation Law Review: Germany

 iv Requirements for establishing standing in Germany

 The patentee has standing for an infringement proceeding per se.
 The exclusive licensee may also assert claims resulting from patent infringement as its own right.
-Patent ownership or a valid exclusive licence need to be established on the day of the oral hearing.
-Standing to sue requires that the legal owner of a patent is registered in the patent register.
-Such registration is, however, not necessary for effectively assigning ownership.
+Patent ownership or a valid exclusive licence must be established on the day of the oral hearing.
+Standing to sue requires that the legal owner of a patent be registered in the patent register.
+The registration is, however, not necessary for effectively assigning ownership.

 v Stay of proceedings

 Infringement courts may stay proceedings (Section 148 of the Code of Civil Procedure (CCP)) until a decision on patent validity.
 A stay allows the alignment of the infringement proceedings with the separate validity proceedings to avoid deviating decisions.
 The decision to stay the infringement proceedings is within the discretion of the court.
 It shall consider the interest of the patentee to enforce its exclusive right even before a decision on validity and the interest of the alleged infringer of not being wrongly enjoined because the patent is later found to be invalid.
 The patent right must not be undermined.
 Courts are, therefore, reluctant to stay the infringement proceedings in first instance.